fhmjones/dashboards-envr300/README.md

-# Dashboards, initially for envr300
+# Dashboards, initially for ENVR 300

-This repo is accumulating code, data and strategies for interactive exploration of concepts and data sets in envr300 [Introduction to Research in Environmental Science](https://www.eoas.ubc.ca/academics/courses/envr300).
+This repo is accumulating code, data and strategies for interactive exploration of concepts and data sets in [ENVR 300, Introduction to Research in Environmental Science](https://www.eoas.ubc.ca/academics/courses/envr300).

 This is also where we are learning to build dashboards using ipywidgets with a plotting library of your choice.
 Here is the sequence of development: